Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 to indicate that there are more data whereas the value-producing process is not yet started.
 So when a consumer meets this tag, it can fork the embeded computation to resume value-producing process.

+### Limitation of Pipeline Parallelism

+The idea of pipeline parallelism is to fork a decicated computation to process one stage in the pipeline.
+Obviously this usually can't be as efficient as data parallelism, but pipeline parallelism is still a power tool.